pautva/co-creation-toolkit/src/content/case-studies/geospatial-data-portals.md

 * Non-geo data engineer

-![Geospatial data portal illustration](/co-creation-toolkit/assets/case-studies/geospatial/Persona-Investigator.png)
+![Geospatial data portal illustration](/co-creation-toolkit/assets/case-studies/geospatial/Persona-Investigator.png) *Investigator Archetype*

 ### User Journeys

 User journey maps are widely used in UX to visualise how individuals complete specific tasks.
 These maps can take various formats and layouts, focusing on users’ thoughts, emotions, frustrations, and opportunities throughout the process to enhance usability and enjoyment.
 Four user journeys were crafted for spatial data experts, data experts, investigators, and solution innovators, who are active users of data portals.
 However, strategic leads and storytellers/consumers, who only interact with geospatial data indirectly, did not require user journeys for their use cases.

-![Geospatial data portal illustration](/co-creation-toolkit/assets/case-studies/geospatial/user-journey-data-expert.png)
+![Geospatial data portal illustration](/co-creation-toolkit/assets/case-studies/geospatial/user-journey-data-expert.png) *User Journey for discovering, accessing and using geospatial data portals.*

 Each journey map consists of: